- Describe how viruses were first discovered and how they are detected

 While we do have limited numbers of effective antiviral drugs, such as those used to treat HIV and influenza, the primary method of controlling viral disease is by vaccination, which is intended to prevent outbreaks by building immunity to a virus or virus family.
 A vaccine may be prepared using weakened live viruses, killed viruses, or molecular subunits of the virus.
 In general, live viruses lead to better immunity, but have the possibility of causing disease at some low frequency.
 Killed viral vaccine and the subunit viruses are both incapable of causing disease, but in general lead to less effective or long-lasting immunity.

 Weakened live viral vaccines are designed in the laboratory to cause few symptoms in recipients while giving them immunity against future infections.
 Polio was one disease that represented a milestone in the use of vaccines.
-Mass immunization campaigns in the U.S. in the 1950s (killed vaccine) and 1960s (live vaccine) essentially eradicated the disease, which caused muscle paralysis in children and generated fear in the general population when regional epidemics occurred.
+Polio epidemics occurred with increasing frequency and impact as the twentieth century progressed, becoming a terrifying and tragic event each summer.
+Tens of thousands of people died and many more were paralyzed; children made up a large portion of the victims.
+Using killed virus tested on the HeLa cell line (originally obtained from Henrietta Lacks and then mass produced to meet the need), Jonas Salk developed a successful vaccine.
+Mass immunization campaigns in the U.S. in the 1950s (killed vaccine) and 1960s (live vaccine) essentially eradicated the disease.
 The success of the polio vaccine paved the way for the routine dispensation of childhood vaccines against measles, mumps, rubella, chickenpox, and other diseases.